• Skip to primary navigation

 • Salt (S): Begin with a pinch of salt or a splash of a salty ingredient like tamari.
 Taste the sauce and adjust the saltiness to your liking.
 Be mindful of the other ingredients in your dish, as they may also contribute to the overall saltiness.

 • Seasonings (S): Start with a quarter to half a teaspoon of your chosen seasonings.
 Taste and adjust accordingly.
 Remember that seasonings can be strong, so it's better to start with less and add more gradually to achieve the desired flavor.
+If using fresh herbs or greens, start small, then add more as desired.

 Tips for the best homemade vegan sauces